How to Lay Sod

 - Using a straight edge in your yard, unroll the first row of sod.
 Try following the line of your patio, driveway or fence to keep the edges straight and even.

 - Rake the soil as you lay the sod to clear any bumps under the surface.

-- After you’ve laid the first row, smooth out any areas that have wrinkled or bunched up, but be careful not to step on it.
-Then, carefully pat the patch into the ground with a shovel to remove any air pockets and encourage the sod to take root.
+- After you’ve laid the first row, smooth out any areas that have wrinkled or bunched up.
+Be careful not to step on the sod.
+Then, carefully pat the new patch into the ground with a shovel to remove any air pockets and encourage the sod to take root.

-- When the lawn is fully covered, check for gaps in hard-to-reach, curved or oddly shaped areas.
+When the lawn is fully covered, check for gaps in hard-to-reach, curved or oddly shaped areas.
 Scraps from previously cut sod or pieces cut from extra sod work well.

-- Use a utility knife or grass shears to cut smaller pieces and patch those open spaces accordingly and make sure to cut openings for sprinkler heads and any other obstructions sticking up from the ground.
+- Use a utility knife or grass shears to cut smaller pieces.
+Patch those open spaces accordingly.
+You'll need to cut openings for sprinkler heads and any other obstructions sticking up from the ground.

-- Lay smaller rows of sod along the perimeter of flower beds, driveways and walkways, and fill in small seams with more topsoil.
+- Lay smaller rows of sod along the perimeter of flower beds, driveways and walkways.
+Fill in small seams with more topsoil.
 Continue patting to remove air pockets.

-- Water it daily for the first week, preferably in the morning, and avoid walking on it if at all possible.
+- Water it daily for the first week, preferably in the morning.
+Avoid walking on it if at all possible.
 Walking on it can shift the sod, making it uneven or bunched.

-- After the first week, you can reduce the irrigation schedule to every other day, and then twice per week as the sod begins to take root.
+- After the first week, you can reduce the irrigation schedule to every other day.
+Water twice per week as the sod begins to take root.

-- Once the grass grows to roughly three inches high, it’s time for a proper trim.
-We recommend using a push mower as new patches are still fragile at this time.
+- Once the grass grows to roughly three inches high, it’s time for a trim.
+We recommend using a push mower as the new patches will still be fragile.

 - Fertilize the lawn after you mow it to add fresh nutrients to the soil.

 - As your sod matures and grows stronger roots, you can trim it lower with a mower.